-December 2013 will mark the centenary of the opening of the Whalers’ Church at Grytviken.
-A special commemorative service is planned on Christmas Day 2013, with a congregationincluding members of Oyas Venner (Norway’s Friends of South Georgia) who will arrive on the cruise ship Fram as part of a voyage to celebrate the church’s anniversary.
+December 2013 marked the centenary of the opening of the Whalers’ Church at Grytviken.
+A special commemorative service took place on Christmas Day 2013, with a congregation including members of Oyas Venner (Norway’s Friends of South Georgia) who arrived on the cruise ship Fram as part of a voyage to celebrate the church’s anniversary.

 Extract from the South Georgia Museum booklet by Robert Burton and Elsa Davidson

 “The Whalers’ Church is a typical Norwegian timber church.
 It was commissioned, and largely financed, by CA Larsen.
 It was designed by his architect son-in-law, prefabricated in Strømmen, Norway, and erected by the station workers in their spare time.
 The two bells in the steeple rung out on Christmas Eve 1913.
 On the following day, Solveig Jacobsen, granddaughter of CA Larsen, was baptised by the pastor Kristen Løken.